The correct reference for the SAMREC Code is:

 THE SOUTH AFRICAN CODE FOR THE REPORTING OF EXPLORATION RESULTS, MINERAL RESOURCES AND MINERAL RESERVES (THE SAMREC CODE), 2016 EDITION

-The aim of the Code is to contribute to earning and maintaining the trust of investors and other interested parties by promoting high standards of reporting of mineral deposit estimates (Mineral Resources and Mineral Reserves) and of exploration progress, i.e., Exploration Results.
-Further, the SAMREC Code are specific guidelines for the Public Reporting of Exploration Results, Mineral Resource and Mineral Reserve for mineral projects and mines.
-The Code:-
+The Code aims to contribute to earning and maintaining the trust of investors and other interested parties by promoting high standards of reporting of mineral deposit estimates (Mineral Resources and Mineral Reserves) and exploration progress, i.e. Exploration Results.

 - Provides minimum standards for reporting of Exploration Results, Mineral Resources and Mineral Reserves;